HDFGroup/vol-log-based/sneak_peek.md

   + `tests/testcases/null_space.cpp` tests when only rank 0 process writes
     zero-sized request using H5Sselect_none() and others writes non-zero-sized amount.
+  + `utils/h5lreplay/h5lgen.cpp` generates a log-based HDF5 file to test h5lreplay.
+    The converted file is compared with the file written using the native VOL.

 * Conformity with HDF5 library
   + none